Terminalfreaks/Crystalcoke/README.md

 # Crystalcoke

 A really stupid and kinda dank CLI as a "practical" project for Crystal.
+This is more or less the better and up to date version of [MCI](https://github.com/Terminalfreaks/MCI), which is another CLI which does similar to the same things that this does.

 ## Installation